apinf/identities/README.md

 ## How?

-Everyone, create a file under `ssh` with your github username, ending in `.keys`. @phanimahesh, for instance, will have `phanimahesh.keys`.
+Everyone who is expected to have ssh access to apinf's dev and testing machines should create a file under `ssh` with their github username, ending in `.keys`. @phanimahesh, for instance, will have `phanimahesh.keys`.
 The file is in `authorized_keys` format - one public ssh key on each line.

 We'll use this as a database-of-identities.
 When someone needs access to some server, we simply add their keys to the appropriate user account's `authorized_keys`.